Suspect Arrested, Another Sought After Officer Shot In Turlock

 TURLOCK (CBS13) — One suspect is in custody and the search is underway for a second suspect after an officer was shot in Turlock Thursday evening, authorities said.

 According to the Stanislaus County Sheriff’s Office, the officer was shot but is expected to be OK.
-In a news conference Thursday night, Turlock police said it was a California Highway Patrol officer who was shot.READ MORE: Driver Of Big Rig Dies After Crashing On Del Paso Road Near I-5
+In a news conference Thursday night, Turlock police said it was a California Highway Patrol officer who was shot.READ MORE: Sierra Avalanche Warning Set To Moderate Severity

 The situation was unfolding in the area of Lane and High streets.
 The sheriff’s office said a deputy with an auto theft task force had put out a call for help.
 Multiple agencies are a part of the task force.

-Turlock police said the incident stemmed from a shooting that happened Wednesday evening.
-Authorities located the suspect Thursday, and that suspect opened fire on law enforcement as they approached him.
+Turlock police said the incident stemmed from a freeway shooting that happened Wednesday evening.
+Authorities located the suspect Thursday along High Street, and that suspect opened fire on law enforcement as they approached him.

 Authorities returned fire, and the suspect fled on foot.
-Moments later, a second armed suspect began firing at law enforcement, leaving the CHP officer with a non-life-threatening gunshot wound.READ MORE: Sierra Snow: Sacramento Family Stuck in Tahoe, Snowplow Driver Digs Out Vehicles
+Moments later, a second armed suspect began firing at law enforcement, leaving the CHP officer with a non-life-threatening gunshot wound.READ MORE: Man Arrested In Grass Valley For Attempted Theft Of Skid-Steer

 Turlock police said a pursuit of the suspects led to the initial suspect being arrested.
+He was not injured or identified.
 A search remains in place for the second suspect.

 A description of the suspect was not available.